prettier/prettier/docs/cli.md

 ## `--ignore-path`

 Path to a file containing patterns that describe files to ignore.
-By default, Prettier looks for `./.prettierignore`.\
+By default, Prettier looks for `./.gitignore` and `./.prettierignore`.\
 Multiple values are accepted.

 ## `--list-different`